|By DANIEL WAGNER, AP Business Writer|

 _ HOUSING RALLY: HOW LONG?
 The government said Thursday that U.S. builders started work on homes in December at the fastest pace in 4 1/2 years, and that last year was the best year for residential construction since the early stages of the housing crisis.

-It was the latest announcement to lift homebuilder stocks, which have been rising as evidence mounts that the housing market has finally regained some momentum.
+It was the latest announcement to lift homebuilder stocks, which have been on a tear as evidence mounts that the housing market has finally regained some momentum.
 Homebuilders in the Standard & Poor's 500 index have shot up 23 percent since their recent low on

-Yet some have been reluctant to trust the turnaround.
+Yet some have been reluctant to trust the turnaround in the housing market.
 In an earnings call with analysts last week,

 This week brings more data on sales of new and existing homes in December.
 If the numbers look weak, analysts say, homebuilder stocks may appear overbid and the rally may pause until earnings results arrive from big players like

 This quarter's earnings will give traders their first look at how hard Sandy hit the major property and casualty insurance companies.
 Analysts have been reducing their expectations for the financial industry's performance mainly because of insurers, Butters said.

 _ TECH TROUBLE: Tech companies have been vocal about the challenges they face.
 Of the 32 tech companies that gave earlier guidance about their fourth-quarter performance, more than 90 percent were negative, Butters says.
 The usual number is closer to 50 percent, he said.

 One troubling sign Thursday was

 For Apple, it will be "a pivotal quarter," says